ptc-arena/arena-integration-education/arena-erp-integration-guide.md

 # Arena -- ERP/MES Integrations Guide

+Version: Draft

 ## Abstract

 This document serves as a comprehensive guide for Arena partners and customers looking to create integrations between Arena and ERP/MES systems.
 It outlines essential preparations, resources, responsibilities, and various use cases for successful integrations.
+This guide is provided as-is, based on best practices of Arena team with customers and partners.
+It is up to the user to review and determine best practice for a specific use case.

 ## Audience